-Under Illinois law (625 ILCS 5/11 601.5(b)), speeding 35 mph or more over the posted speed limit is a Class A Misdemeanor, punishable by up to twelve (12) months in jail and a $2,500 fine plus court costs.
-A defendant who pleads guilty or is found guilty by the court faces the entry of a misdemeanor conviction on their public record, most likely in the form of conditional discharge.
+Under Illinois law (625 ILCS 5/11 601.5(b)), Aggravated Speeding 35 mph or more over the posted speed limit is a Class A Misdemeanor, punishable by up to twelve (12) months in jail and a $2,500 fine plus court costs.

 Under the most recent changes in the law (effective January 1, 2016), a driver may be eligible for Court Supervision if the driver has never been convicted or been given Court Supervision for aggravated speeding in the past.
-Court Supervision is a sentence that prevents a conviction from appearing on the driver's public record so long as the period of supervision is completed successfully (i.e. without any further traffic violations).
-Conditions such as community service or traffic safety school may be ordered as part of any sentence.
+Court Supervision is a sentence that prevents a conviction from appearing on the driver's public record so long as the period of supervision is completed successfully (i.e. without any further traffic violations or offenses).
+Conditions such as community service, traffic safety school and fines may also be ordered as part of any sentence.

-The new law prohibits court supervision for aggravated speeding in a highway-construction zone, school zone or in an urban district.
+The law prohibits court supervision for aggravated speeding in a highway-construction zone, school zone or in an urban district.
 As a result, if the defendant pleads guilty or is found guilty after trial, a conviction is the only available sentence.
 Therefore, an amendment to the charge or a verdict of not guilty after trial is necessary to keep a misdemeanor criminal offense from appearing on the defendant's public driving record.
 Our attorneys work to challenge or reduce the offense whenever possible.Customized Approach